Watercress Line: Heritage railway

 On 12 June 1982, a replica of Sans Pareil visited the Watercress Line, running successfully under its own power from Ropley to Alresford.

 Some of the structures that can be seen on the line today were not part of the original railway infrastructure; they have been added to make the line serviceable again and to recreate the feel of a fully operational steam railway.
-The line is now maintained by a small base of paid staff (mostly in administrative duties) and a core of over 400 volunteers.
+The line is now maintained by a small base of paid staff, who are mostly in administrative duties, with a core of over 550 volunteers.

 The railway is a registered charity.